-- guarantee fee recorded as taxable income in book of [Company C] had been chargeable for the Hong Kong Profits Tax. - (42) It is undisputed [Mr L's] evidence that at all material times he had to follow with the policies, regulations and requirements laid down by [Company D] and Ministry.
-Whenever he had difficulties in following with the policies, regulations and requirements laid down by [Company D] and Ministry, he had to obtain instructions from [Company D] and/or Ministry before he could vary or disobey.
-He would be penalized or blamed like demoted, suspended or reprimanded if he failed to follow or meet the requirement. - (43) It is undisputed on [Mr L's] evidence that the [Plaza B] Redevelopment Project was approved budget project as long as it was forwarded to the Budgeting Department and was regarded as financially committed when it was prepared and issued by the Treasury Department. - (44) It is undisputed [Mr L's] evidence that different from the government projects handled by [Company C], the Redevelopment Project was a redevelopment project to establish the [Plaza B] as the Ministry's 1st building in Hong Kong.
-Unlike the government projects, this Redevelopment Project was not contracted with government or any existing customer. - (45) It is undisputed evidence of [Mr L] that the [Company C] had been engaging in the property development projects for nearly 10 years and had good standing and relationship with its banker, namely [Bank I] who was also the then loan provider. - (46) It is undisputed evidence of [Mr L] that in consequence to the bank loan applications in connection with the Redevelopment Project by the Appellant, [Company C] had to bear the liability and risk not only to the banker as a result of acting the corporate guarantor but also the indemnity given to [Company F] and [Company E] in consequence to pledging their properties. - (47) It is undisputed evidence of [Mr L] that by apportioning interests in the [Plaza B] in term of areas had given additional advantage to the Appellant. - (48) Regarding the [Mr L's] signature on the bank facilities letters, it is [Mr L's] evidence that saved [Mr L] had been assigned to execute the negotiation of the banking facilities, he had not been given any information of sale forecast nor any authority to discuss sale forecast with the bank.
-[Mr L's] evidence was that the penalty associated with the early repayment clause was insisted by the Bankers in securing their interests and the Appellant was not entitled to object.
+- (40) It is not disputed on Mr. Zhou's evidence that at time when the Appellant was approved to sell part of the Railway Plaza, Mr. Zhou had attempted to retain the upper level of Railway Plaza for the Ministry's group and further the naming right of the Railway Plaza could be retained by the Ministry's group.
+Where the Shop Premises and Office premises were realized, Mr. Zhou was satisfied because more than 50% of the office premises and car parks, and the naming right were retained for the Ministry's group. - (41) It is undisputed Madam Zhang's evidence of fact that the Project Management Fee and Bank Guarantee Fee had been recorded and credited in the current account with CCECC-HK in the Appellant's book likewise the same figures had been recorded correspondingly as taxable income in the book of CCECC-HK.
+Both the corresponding project management fee and bank guarantee fee recorded as taxable income in book of CCECC-HK had been chargeable for the Hong Kong Profits Tax. - (42) It is undisputed Mr. Zhou's evidence that at all material times he had to follow with the policies, regulations and requirements laid down by CCECC and Ministry.
+Whenever he had difficulties in following with the policies, regulations and requirements laid down by CCECC and Ministry, he had to obtain instructions from CCECC and/or Ministry before he could vary or disobey.
+He would be penalized or blamed like demoted, suspended or reprimanded if he failed to follow or meet the requirement.

+- (43) It is undisputed on Mr. Zhou's evidence that the Railway Plaza Redevelopment Project was approved budget project as long as it was forwarded to the Budgeting Department and was regarded as financially committed when it was prepared and issued by the Treasury Department. - (44) It is undisputed Mr. Zhou's evidence that different from the government projects handled by CCECC-HK, the Redevelopment Project was a redevelopment project to establish the Railway Plaza as the Ministry's 1st building in Hong Kong.
+Unlike the government projects, this Redevelopment Project was not contracted with government or any existing customer. - (45) It is undisputed evidence of Mr. Zhou that the CCECC-HK had been engaging in the property development projects for nearly 10 years and had good standing and relationship with its banker, namely Citibank who was also the then loan provider. - (46) It is undisputed evidence of Mr. Zhou that in consequence to the bank loan applications in connection with the Redevelopment Project by the Appellant, CCECC-HK had to bear the liability and risk not only to the banker as a result of acting the corporate guarantor but also the indemnity given to Guangzhou Railway and CRS-HK in consequence to pledging their properties. - (47) It is undisputed evidence of Mr. Zhou that by apportioning interests in the Railway Plaza in term of areas had given additional advantage to the Appellant. - (48) Regarding the Mr. Zhao's signature on the bank facilities letters, it is Mr. Zhou's evidence that saved Mr. Zhao had been assigned to